Envision or Invision: Which Spelling Is Correct? (guide 2026)

 Conclusion

-The confusion between “envision” and “invision” is very common, but it is easy to fix.
+The confusion between “envision” and “invision” is very common, but easy to fix.
 The correct spelling is always “envision.”
-The form “invision” is incorrect and should not be used in proper writing.

-A simple tip is to remember the structure “en + vision.”
-This will help you avoid mistakes every time.
+A simple trick is to remember “en + vision.”

 SVP’d or RSVPed: Which Form Is Correct?